USS New Mexico (BB-40): 1945

 New Mexico's next task in the Philippines was the liberation of Luzon.
 She took part in the pre-invasion shelling of Lingayen Gulf on 6 January.
 During the bombardment she came under heavy attack by kamikazes, one of which hit her bridge, killing her commanding officer, Captain Robert Walton Fleming, and 29 others.
 The dead included Lieutenant General Herbert Lumsden, the British representative to General of the Army Douglas MacArthur.
 Lumsden was the most senior British Army combat fatality of World War II.
 A further 87 of her crew were wounded.
 Bruce Fraser, the commander of the British Pacific Fleet, narrowly escaped death while on her bridge, although his secretary was killed.
 The guns remained in action as the ship's crew repaired the damage while the invasion troops were landing on the beaches.

 More extensive repairs were completed at Pearl Harbor, after which New Mexico sailed to the island of Ulithi, where she was assigned to Task Force 54 (TF 54), the fire-support group for the invasion of Okinawa.
 Her heavy guns opened up on Okinawa on 26 March, and for the next month she continued to support the US troops ashore.
 On 11 May, she destroyed eight Shinyo suicide boats.

 While she was approaching her berth in the Hagushi anchorage, just after sunset on 12 May, New Mexico was attacked by two kamikazes; one plunged into her, the other hit her with its bomb.
 She was set on fire and 54 crew members were killed, with a further 119 wounded.
 Swift action led to the fires being extinguished within 30 minutes.
-On 28 May, New Mexico departed for repairs at Leyte, followed by rehearsals for the planned invasion of the Japan.
-News of the war's end reached her when she was at Saipan on 15 Augus; the next day she sailed for Okinawa to join the occupation force.
+On 28 May, New Mexico departed for repairs at Leyte, followed by rehearsals for the planned invasion of Japan.
+News of the war's end reached her when she was at Saipan on 15 August; the next day she sailed for Okinawa to join the occupation force.
 She entered Sagami Wan on 27 August to support the airborne occupation of Atsugi Airfield.
 The next day New Mexico passed into Tokyo Bay to witness the Japanese surrender, which took place on 2 September.
 She departed Tokyo Bay on 6 September, passing Okinawa, Hawaii, and the Panama Canal, before arriving at Boston on 17 October.